 For the magazine's 10th anniversary, the magazine unveiled five covers and began making serious investments in digital in order to engage more often with its readers.
 O’Neill launched a newsletter to keep the conversation going in between the weekends that the monthly magazine is released.
 “The whole organisation is digital-first, and while we do this very special print product, we still want to be not just a one-time-a-month experience,” said O’Neill.

-O’Neill is a veteran of the New York magazine industry, holding editorial roles at New York Magzine and Time Out New York, before she was tapped to become executive editor, the number two role at Harper’s Bazaar.
+O’Neill is a veteran of the New York magazine industry, holding editorial roles at New York Magazine and Time Out New York, before she was tapped to become executive editor, the number two role at Harper’s Bazaar.
 O’Neill has also worked as Candace Bushnell’s assistant, whilst the author was at the New York Observer.

-O’Neill lives in Brooklyn Heights with her husband and daughter.
+O’Neill lives in Brooklyn with her family.